jsvenson/swl-notes/Secret World Notes.md

 Um.
 Sometimes I think having to run what are possibly cryptic clues through a machine translator may not be the best approach to building puzzles.

 Head to the only open door in the northwest corner of the city and look for the "odd bump" in the wood between the dressers.
 There's also a carving of a dragon in the table.
 Possibly intended to be a pointer.
+(No, that's a thing for a story mission.)

 Head outside, look left, and see the wall open up.
 Grab the artifact and you're done.